purplerayray/Customer-Data-Processing-Project/README.md

 ![Project Image](age_marital.png)

-> A customer data processing task using Python to help businesses gain valuable insights into customer behavior and preferences, which can inform marketing strategies and improve customer satisfaction..
+> A customer data processing task using Python to help businesses gain valuable insights into customer behavior and preferences, which can inform marketing strategies and improve customer satisfaction.

 ---